How to remove malware from Chrome on your Mac

-While it’s frustrating, and sometimes alarming, it’s not necessarily harmful to your Mac.
+While frustrating and sometimes alarming, it’s not necessarily harmful to your Mac.
 Nevertheless, it’s best to get rid of it as soon as you realize it’s there.
+In this article, we’ll explain how to remove malware from Chrome, so let’s go.

 How to know if Google Chrome has a virus

-- Chrome starts running very slowly and using up lots of processor cycles.
-Often, the first sign is that your Mac’s fans start running loudly when you’re not doing anything that’s processor intensive.
+- Increased resource consumption: Chrome starts running very slowly and using up lots of processor cycles.
+Often, the first sign is that your Mac’s fans start running loudly when you’re not doing anything that’s processor-intensive.
 If that happens, you can use Activity Monitor to confirm that it’s Chrome that’s stressing the CPU.

-- You start seeing adverts unrelated to any site you’ve visited or search term you’ve used.
+- Suspicious banners and unwanted ads: You start seeing adverts unrelated to any website you’ve visited or search terms you’ve used.

-- A browser toolbar you didn’t deliberately download appears in your copy of Chrome.
+- Browser changes: A browser toolbar you didn’t deliberately download appears in your copy of Chrome.
+You may also notice browser extensions you haven’t installed.

-- Pop up windows appear frequently on sites that don’t normally use pop-ups.
+- Intrusive pop-ups: Pop-up windows frequently appear on sites that don’t normally use pop-ups.

-- You discover an application in your Applications folder that you didn’t download.
+- New apps appearing on your Mac: You discover an application in your Applications folder that you didn’t download.

 Google recommends that when you discover adware or other malware, the first thing you should do is identify and get rid of any applications in your Applications folder that you suspect may be malicious.

-- Open a Finder window and go to Applications.
+- Open the Finder window and go to Applications.

 - Look through the list of applications and identify any you didn’t download deliberately.